leenathomas01/TITAN-MIRAS-and-Brain-Inspired-AI/README.md

+Note: This repo is work in progress and will be updated sporadically during my downtime.

 ### TITAN, MIRAS and Brain Inspired AI
 A thought experiment that builds on recent advancements in sequence modeling, remixing them with iterative thought experiments involving self-reflective loops and agent-based hypothesis evolution.